August 30, 2016

 For reasons stated above, common security mechanisms in place in most organizations today are simply not sufficient to be 100% safe from malware infections and especially ransomware.
 Organizations must protect themselves from the potential of all onsite backups being compromised by ransomware in a worst case scenario.

-If an organization has no offsite DR facility, then backups to cloud should be considered as a means to safely store data outside of the scope of potential malware infection.
+If an organization has no offsite DR facility, then backup to cloud should be considered as a mean to safely store data outside of the scope of potential malware infection.
 Retention policies also can be leveraged to make sure data is kept for the period that makes sense to the business and that allows for recovery point objectives to be met.

 We live in a new era of malware infections and there is no doubt that ransomware and other variants will continue to become more sophisticated.
 Organizations must keep up in making sure not only that all the proper security measures are in place, but also that the disaster recovery strategies meet the demands of the business.
 This includes the potential for recovering from a worst case scenario where even onsite backups are compromised.